emilioMaddalena/MPCfit/README.md

 # MPCfit

-This code is the supplementary material for the papers
+This repository contains all files and code associated with the papers

 ```
 @article{maddalena2021embedded,